 Kamaishi Mine, a mine discovered before the Hashino Iron Mine in Kamaishi City, Iwate Prefecture

-Why did we choose Kamaishi City, Iwate Prefecture?
-It wasn't because the sea stretched out before us, or because it just so happened to be in Iwate.
-It was because this area was home to Japan's largest iron mine, the Kamaishi Mine, an iron deposit formed by the reaction (contact alternation) of magma, which became granite, with the surrounding limestone.
+Why Kamaishi City in Iwate Prefecture in the first place?
+It wasn't because the sea stretched out before it, nor was it simply because it happened to be in Iwate.
+It was because this area was home to the Kamaishi Mine, Japan's largest iron ore deposit .

 The father of modern iron manufacturing, Nanbu feudal lord Oshima Takato